ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 ><img src="images/dice1.png" width="48">
 ></div>
 >
->Since the roll didn’t result in a 6, the push ends and the roller adds the result to the previous roll causing the total to sum up to 3 successes.
+>In this case, they received a 4.
+Since the roll didn’t result in a 6, the roller just adds the result to the previous roll causing the total to sum up to 3 successes.
 ><div align="center">
 ><img src="images/dice4.png" width="48">
 ></div>